-Part of Smart Security Week, Government ID World is dedicated to the latest (trans)national secure identity programs worldwide and their technologies in the public domain.
+Part of Smart Security Week, GOVERNMENT ID WORLD is dedicated to the latest identity credential programs, schemes and initiatives in the public domain and their related technologies.

 Over 2.5 days, Government ID World will invite Identity leadersâ€™ from public and private sectors to share insights, expertise, lesson learnt and experience on these issues by reviewing programs and international policies, sharing implementation best practices, discussing standards and regulations,Â debating key challenges.
 See below the full list of topics.

 Government ID World builds from two successful conferences held in 2017: it expands the scope of the Identity World 2017 conference at a global scale and includes the Government-led secure identification programs formerly addressed by World e-ID & Cybersecurity.
 The conference will feature several joint sessions with Identity & Cybersecurity Innovation World to address the topics common to public and private domains such as cybersecurity cooperation, interoperability and standardization, ID-related regulationsâ€¦

 â€¢ National ID: More than 130 countries have implemented eID cards.
 Europe now counts 27 states issuing e-ID Cards in the public domain.
 The UK government has set a target of getting 25 million people to sign up to ‘Verify’, its digital identification (ID) scheme, by the end of 2020.

 â€¢ Travel documents: 120 countries already circulating and processing epassports at border control.
 40 million passports have been lost or stolen since 2002 according to INTERPOL (International Criminal Police Organization)

 â€¢ Border control Number of border crossings in the European Union expected to rise to 887 Million by 2025.
 More than 295 million expected to be from non- European countries.